-An amount equivalent to ten percent of sales tax revenues shall be allocated to the Capital Improvement Fund on an annual basis.
-This amount shall be allocated directly to the Capital Improvement Fund to support budgeted projects or to the Bond Retirement Fund to support debt service payments.
+Policy Statement: An amount between 10% and 15% of Sales & Use Tax revenues shall be allocated to the Capital Improvement Fund on an annual basis.
+This allocation shall be used to support budgeted projects in the Capital Improvement Fund or support debt service payments in the Bond Retirement Fund.

-Capital assets, such as facilities, equipment, and vehicles, are essential to the provision of transportation services.
+Rationale: Capital assets such as facilities, equipment, and vehicles, are essential to the provision of transportation services.
 Although expensive to sustain, a regular capital investment program lowers operating and capital costs over the long term.
-The Federal Government funds a substantial proportion of capital projects, but RTA must have adequate local matching funds on hand in order to qualify for FTA grants.
-State and federal assistance has shrunk in recent years, leaving the Authority to absorb an increasing share of capital expenditures through 100% local funds.
+The Federal Government funds a substantial portion of capital projects, but the Authority must have adequate local matching funds on hand in order to qualify for FTA grants.
+State and Federal assistance has shrunk in recent years, leaving the Authority to absorb an increasing share of capital expenditures through 100% local funds.

-The Authority has combined debt financing and direct allocations of sales tax receipts to fulfill the commitment to capital over the last decade.
-In 1995, the definition of contribution to capital was officially broadened to include the transfer to the Bond Retirement Fund.
-The Authority provided a contribution to capital equivalent to the minimum of 10 percent in 1998 through 2002.
+Implementation: The Authority has combined debt financing and direct allocations of Sales Tax receipts to fulfill the commitment to capital over the last decade.
+In 1995, the definition of contribution to capital was officially broadened to include the transfer to Bond Retirement Fund.
+The Authority provided a contribution to capital equivalent to the minimum of 10% in 1998 through 2002.
 Growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2008, from 11.4% to 14.3%.

-In 2009, the contribution to capital increased to 18.0% and RTA budgeted a transfer of 18.8% in 2010.
-Capital expenditures for 2011 and 2012 must be held at current levels to remain at about 19.0%.
-In 2008, the budget for Capital requirements was reduced by 40% and then maintained at that level in 2009.
-Stimulus funds provided through ARRA in 2009 provided almost a years funding amount for shovel ready capital projects.
-RTA was able to utilize those funds effectively and catch up on needed infrastructure work.
-Capital requirements for 2010 were reduced from the 2008-2009 level.
-Unfortunately, our plan must be maintained at that level in 2011 and 2012 in order to keep our operating and capital budgets in balance.
+In 2009, the contribution to capital increased to 18%, about \$10.5 million, however, Sales and Use Tax receipts plummeted, losing 11% of revenue.
+In 2010, Sales Tax collections increased 5.6%, compared to 2009 and 18.3% of the revenue was transferred to Capital, about \$12.5 million.
+Stimulus funds provided through ARRA grants in 2009 provided almost a years funding amount for shovel-ready projects.
+The Authority was able to utilize those funds effectively and catch up on needed infrastructure work.
+Capital requirements for 2010 and 2011 were reduced from the 2008-2009 levels.
+Unfortunately, our plan must be maintained at that level in 2012 through 2016 in order to keep our operating and capital budgets in balance.
 If current Sales Tax revenue will not support past levels of service, it also will not support past levels of capital expenditures.

-Capital Improvement Funds shall be used to account for the construction and acquisition of major capital facilities and equipment.
+Policy Statement: Capital Improvement Funds shall be used to account for the construction and acquisition of major capital facilities and equipment.

-The separation of funds used for day-to-day operations from those employed for capital improvements facilitates the planning process and the management of resources.
+Rationale: The separation of funds used for day-to-day operations from those employed for capital improvements facilitates the planning process and the management of resources.

-Capital investments are defined as those exceeding \$1,000, where the useful life of the asset exceeds one year.
-Capital Improvement Funds include the RTA Capital Fund and the RTA Development Fund.
-The Capital Fund is supported by the Federal and State grants as well as local sources.
+Implementation: Capital investments are defined as those exceeding \$5,000, where the useful life of the asset exceeds one year.
+The Capital Improvement Fund includes the RTA Capital Fund and the RTA Development Fund.
+The Capital Improvement Fund is supported by the Federal and State grants as well as local sources.